Last updated on August 12th, 2025 at 05:05 am

 Sometimes, getting compensated for work done on a person’s property can be a challenge.
 That’s when a mechanics lien becomes handy.
 It acts as a reminder on the property that you’ve worked there and haven’t received your payment.

-In California, Texas, and Colorado, if you’re involved in these types of work – like contractors, subcontractors, or material suppliers – you can use this reminder.
+If you’re involved in these types of industries – like contractors, subcontractors, or material suppliers – you can use this reminder.
 Before starting, ensure that your work is eligible under state laws.

 A Guide on how to Place a Mechanics Lien